 The conference then broke into four groups: Media, Education, Parks, and Historic and Cultural Preservation.
 Each group was led by an expert in the field who volunteered his or her efforts.
 The groups were very engaged and generated many excellent ideas for projects and programs.
 The ideas brainstormed in these four groups are currently being studied for future action.
 The afternoon ended with an excellent speech from Director Ruth Coleman.

 The beautiful new visitors center at Baldwin Hills Scenic Overlook served as the venue for that sevening’s reception.
 The view was stupendous, with all of Los Angeles spread out around the park.
 Excellent jazz music was provided by students from Washington Preparatory High School.

-Many community members attended the reception, which was very generously hosted by Supervisor Mark Ridley-Thomas, who presented congratulatory scrolls to California State Parks, CSPF and several others.
+Many community members attended the reception, which was very generously hosted by Supervisor Mark Ridley-Thomas, who presented congratulatory scrolls to California Department of Parks and Recreation, CSPF and several others.

 A good time was had by all.

 On October 2 and 3, 2013, CSPF held its third Hidden Stories Series conference at the Center for Healthy Communities at the California Endowment in downtown Los Angeles.
 The California Endowment building.
 Attendees enjoyed interesting speaker panels, walking tours of murals and landmarks, and group discussions about the hidden stories of Latinos in California history.

 The 2013 Hidden Stories conference explored Latino history in the context of California’s state parks.
 The Conference showcased panel discussion and Q&A in three main areas: